ThuyLe2003/BasicSisu/README.md

 ## Group information: Member and workshare

 **Member 1:** Thuy Le, thuy.t.le@tuni.fi, 150533634, responsible for:
-    1. Creating classes `DegreeProgramme`, `GroupingModule`, `StudyModule`, and `Course` (using the abstract class `DegreeModule`) to handle degree structures.
-    2. Creating class `Student` to handle information of users in role of a student.
+    1. Implementing classes `DegreeProgramme`, `GroupingModule`, `StudyModule`, and `Course` (using the abstract class `DegreeModule`) to handle degree structures.
+Implementing class `Student` to handle information of users in role of a student.
+    2. Implementing unit tests for `fi.tuni.prog3.sisu.modules` package.
-    3. Fetching data from Kori API and create degree modules or courses using fetched data by building class `Data` and interface `Builder`.
+    3. Fetching data from Kori API and getting degree modules or courses using fetched data by building class `Data` and interface `Builder`.
-    4. Updating `README.md`and writing the documentation for the project.
+    4. Updating `README.md` and writing the documentation for the project.

-**Member 2:** Elsa Seppänen, , , responsible for:
+**Member 2:** Elsa Seppänen, elsa.seppanen@tuni.fi, H299913, responsible for:
     1. Setting up the first dialogue interface of the application.
-    2. Setting up the interface for the application after logging in.
+    2. Setting up the student settings view for the application after logging in.
-    3. Handling the flow of the application from the interface.
+    3. Working with Eero Jormalainen in implementing unit tests for the interface.

-**Member 3:** Eero Jormalainen, , , responsible for:
+**Member 3:** Eero Jormalainen, eero.jormalainen@tuni.fi, H292260, responsible for:
     1. Reading and writing to a file with class `JsonReaderWriter` to save or read the progress of each student.
-    2. Implementing unit tests for all the classes.
+    2. Implementing unit tests for `JsonReaderWriter` class.
+    3. Setting up the curriculum view for the application after logging in.
-    3. Implementing unit tests for the graphical user interface.
+    4. Working with Elsa Seppänen in implementing unit tests for the interface.

 ## Description